lock3/wg21/p2258/paper.md

 The `typename template` notation is unfortunate but unavoidable (even in P1240).
 Reflections have a kind of higher-order dependence than normal type or value dependent terms.
-For example, unlike template template parameters, we don't whether a template reflection reflects a class template, function template, or variable template.
-When a refleciton is value-dependent, we need the `template` to parse the *template-argument-list*, and we need the `typename` to ensure the entire term is parsed as a *type-specifier*.
-The latter avoids this
+For example, unlike template template parameters, we don't know whether a template reflection reflects a class template, function template, or variable template.
+When a reflection is value-dependent, we need the `template` to parse the *template-argument-list*, and we need the `typename` to ensure the entire term is parsed as a *type-specifier*.
+The latter avoids this ambiguity:
-ambiguity:

 ```cpp
 template [|temp|]<int> * p // multiplication by p